ugail/Proximity-Preserving-Neural-Subdivision/README.md

 ## Citation

 If you use this implementation or the precomputed results, please cite the paper:
-> H. Ugail, Proximity-Preserving Neural Subdivision, 2026.
+> H. Ugail, Proximity-Preserving Neural Subdivision, Under Review, 2026.

 ## License